rusi-ns/rusi-ns-web/wp-content/plugins/z-url-preview/readme.txt

 == Changelog ==

-= 1.5.8 =
+= 1.6.0 =
-* Added option to suppress image and intro and to alter the link text
+* Added options to make main h2 header and/or image links

 = 1.5.7 =
 * Added option to suppress header tag